djvill/APLS/doc/apls-101-getting-started/sign-up.md

 Once you have a username and temporary password, you can log in to <https://apls.pitt.edu/labbcat>:

-{% include screengrab.html src="no-page/login.png" %}
+{% include screengrab.html src="login/login.png" %}

-There are two additional things you'll only need to do the **first** time you log in:

-1. You'll see a page with the terms of use (identical to the [terms of use page]({{ '/doc/terms' | relative_url }}) on this site).
+The **first** time you log in to APLS, you'll see a page with the terms of use (identical to the [terms of use page]({{ '/doc/terms' | relative_url }}) on this site).
 Scroll to the bottom and click _I Agree_.

 {% include screengrab.html src="license/license.png" %}

+### Changing your password

+At this point, you might want to change your temporary password.
+To do this, click your username in the header menu to bring up the <span class="apls-page">Change password</span> page.
-1. Then you'll see a prompt to reset your temporary password.
-Enter your new password and click _Change password_.
+Enter your current and new password and click _Save_:

-    {% include screengrab.html src="security/password-reset.png" %}
+{% include screengrab.html src="password/password.png" %}

 ## Later logins